 For the medicinal purpose whole plant, leaves, and roots are used.

 Bhuiamla is effective medicinal herb for treating the liver diseases including Hepatitis B.

 The plant shows marked anti-hepatitis B virus surface antigen activity in in-vivo and in-vitro lab studies.

 In a clinical study, 37 patients with chronic viral hepatitis B, were treated with daily dose of 600mg of Bhuiamala for 30 days.
 59% of the patients lost the HBsAg two weeks after the end of the treatment.
 HBsAg is the surface antigen of the hepatitis B virus (HBV).
 It indicates current hepatitis B infection.
 From this study, the authors postulated that Phyllanthus niruri might inhibit proliferation of the virus by inhibiting replication of the genetic material of the virus.

 Traditional uses of Phyllanthus amarus

-Phyllanthus amarus or Bhui amla is used traditionally for treating variety of diseases.
+Phyllanthus amarus or Bhui amla is used traditionally for treating a variety of diseases.
 The hot water extract of whole plant on oral intake has fever reducing and laxative effect.
 The decoction is also useful in fever reduction.
 In treatment of jaundice whole plant is dried and pulverised to get powder that is taken with buttermilk.
-In case of loose motions, dysentery dried leaves infusion is given.
+In the case of loose motions, dysentery dried leaves infusion is given.
 In diabetes, hot water extract is useful.
 Fresh leaf juice or fresh root juice are taken orally for sexually transmitted disease STDs.

 The plant is also used externally.
 For skin diseases, cuts, bruises the leaves juice is applied topically on affected part.
 The fruit is used externally for tubercular ulcers scabies and ringworm.